World Chess Championship 1963: Response to allegations

 FIDE, the world chess federation, responded to the allegations by changing the format of future Candidates' Tournaments.
 Beginning in the next (1966) cycle, the round-robin format was replaced by a series of elimination matches (initially best of 10 quarter-finals, best of 10 semi-finals, then a best of 12 final), to eliminate the possibility of collusion which exists in a round-robin tournament.
-The single elimination format was used in all the subsequent Candidate Tournaments until the Candidates Tournament 2013, where it returned to the double round robin format.
+Matches were used in all the subsequent Candidate Tournaments until the Candidates Tournament 2013, where it returned to the double round robin format.

 Championship match

 As the winner of the Candidates, Petrosian challenged Botvinnik for the world championship.
 The match was best of 24, with Botvinnik to retain the title in the event of a 12–12 tie.

 Petrosian lost the first game of the match, played on March 23, 1963, but recovered and won fairly comfortably, 12½–9½.
 Petrosian won five games, Botvinnik won two games, and there were fifteen draws.
 The final game, played on May 20, 1963, ended as a draw, giving Petrosian the required 12½ points needed to win the match.